BEST PLACES TO VISIT IN BARCELONA

 Visiting the park is free, but if you want to enter the Monumental Zone with more great Gaudi pieces, like the Salamada Fountain, you need a ticket, which costs about 8€.

 Again: Buy tickets in advance if you like to explore, and come early (ideally at 8 am), as it is one of the most visited places in Barcelona and the crowds will not stay away.
 Click here to buy tickets in advance and beat the crowds.

 Montjuic is one of the two prominent hills/mountains in Barcelona and a great place to go.

 Take the cable car to get to the top of the hill and the castle of Montjuic.
 These views are worth it!
 You could also take a regular bus (bus 150), but cable cars are so much more fun.

 Montjuic Castle is a good starting point for exploring the area.
-We did not see the pools, but there are two of them with a view, for those who would like to take a dip.
+We did not see the pools, but two of them had a view for those who would like to take a dip.

-There is also an open-air museum, “Poble Espanyol,“ where you can find out about Spanish culture and history.
+There is also an open-air museum, “Poble Espanyol,“ where you can find out Spanish culture and history.
 There are worse ways to study history than here!
-Find the best ticket prices for the Cable car ride up to Montjuic Hill here
+Find the best ticket prices for the Cable car ride up to Montjuic Hill here.

 There are a few different options.
-An easy option is one where you glide around the city at a slow pace, taking in all the beautiful sights and sounds that Barcelona has to offer (we mostly calyces around the harbor area).
+An easy option is one where you glide around the city at a slow pace, taking in all the beautiful sights and sounds Barcelona offers (we mostly calyces around the harbor area).

 The more difficult option is to cycle around and up to Montjuic Hill (which I definitely did not do).